 By booking a place or ticket on a creative workshop or event at Charleston – either by phone, email, online, or in person – you agree to be bound by the ‘terms and conditions’ specified below.
 It represents an agreement between ‘you,’ the participant, and ‘we’ The Charleston Trust.

 The ‘terms and conditions’ listed below relate to Charleston’s programme of creative workshops, performances, talks, walks and masterclasses.
-A separate list of ‘terms and conditions’ exist for the Charleston Festival and Small Wonder Short Story Festival.
+A separate list of ‘terms and conditions’ exist for the Charleston Festival and Small Wonder Short Story Festival which are available from the relevant festival website when the festival is live.

 All courses, walks, talks, performances, workshops and masterclasses are open to anyone aged 16 and over, unless advertised otherwise (i.e. children’s workshops).